RefresherTowel/docs/echo/echo_chamber/usage.md

 ## Theme swapping (because why ugly when can pretty?)

-Echo Chamber themes are just structs.
-They aren't magic.
-They are a big bag of settings.
+Echo Chamber themes aren't magic.
+They are just structs.
+Essentially big bags of settings.

 That means theme swapping is extremely straightforward: `ApplyTheme()`.